munificent/craftinginterpreters/book/calls-and-functions.md

 ^code function-type-enum

-Every place in the compiler that was writing to the Chunk now needs to go through that function pointer.
+Every place in the compiler that was writing to the Chunk now needs to go through that `function` pointer.
 Fortunately, many <span name="current">chapters</span> ago, we encapsulated access to the chunk in the `currentChunk()` function.
-We only need to fix that and the rest of the compiler is happy:
+We only need to fix that and the rest of the compiler is happy.

 <aside name="current">